 - · Name of your team

-- · List of team members and email addresses
+- List of team members and email addresses

-- · Short title for your proposal
+- Short title for your proposal

-- · 1 paragraph description of what you hope to do and how you will do it
+- 1 paragraph description of what you hope to do and how you will do it

-- · References to relevant papers
+- References to 2 to 3 relevant papers

-- References/URLs to datasets that you will be studying (Note you can also use simulated data)
+- References/URLs to datasets that you will be studying (Note you can also use simulated data).

+- · Please add a note if you need me to sponsor you for a MARCC account (high RAM, GPUs, many cores, etc)

-Submit the proposal as a single page PDF on blackboard.
+Submit the proposal as a 1 to 2 page PDF on GradeScope (each team member should submit the same PDF).
 After submitting your proposal, we will schedule a time to discuss your proposal, especially to ensure you have access to the data that you need.
-The sconer that you submit your proposal, the sconer we can schedule the meeting.
+The sooner that you submit your proposal, the sooner we can schedule the meeting.
 No late days can be used for the project.

 Later, you will present your project in class during the last week of class.
 You will also submit a written report (5-7 pages) of your project, formatting as a Bioinformatics article (Intro, Methods, Results, Discussion, References).
-Word and LaTeX templates are available at https://academic.oup.com/bioinformatics/pages/submission_online
+Word and LaTeX templates are available at https://academic.oup.com/bioinformatics/pages/submission\online